 And yet.

-In today’s story, Mothers-In-Law, Diana Wells points out that family gardening isn’t that much different that plant gardening.
+In today’s story, Mothers-In-Law, Diana Wells points out that family gardening isn’t that much different than plant gardening.
 In fact, she points out that some plants are even named for the family member everyone loves to pick on—the mother-in-law.

 “Two of these houseplants are actually named for mothers-in-law: the Sanseviera trifasciata and the Dieffenbachia sequine.
 The former is commonly called mother-in-law’s tongue (or snake plant) and the latter, mother-in-law plant.”